 Under Tennessee law a trial court will consider multiple factors in determining the nature of alimony to be awarded; the amount of alimony to be awarded; the length of the term of payment of alimony; and the manner of payment of alimony, if any, factors which consist as follows:

-- [a] the relative earning capacity, obligations and needs and financial resources of each party;
+- [a] The relative earning capacity, obligations, needs and financial resources of each party;

-Tennessee law generally recognizes four (4) different types of alimony: Rehabilitative Alimony; Transitional Alimony; Alimony In Solido; Alimony Infuturo; each having critical distinguishable legal characteristics which must be fully understood before you agree to any divorce settlement which involves an award of alimony.
+Tennessee law generally recognizes four (4) different types of alimony: Rehabilitative Alimony; Transitional Alimony; Alimony In Solido; Alimony Infuturo; each having critically distinguishable legal characteristics that must be fully understood before you agree to any divorce settlement which involves an award of alimony.